Alaska Adventure Concierge Trip Planning

 Ask about the buildings, private access to your room, locks, phone access, television, private baths, amenities, room size and furnishings, bed size and age, privacy, stairs, etc. Ask about the setting of the building, property and rooms, noise, suitability for children, honeymoons, extended stay or business travel; flexibility, timing and privacy of breakfast & smoking policies.
 Find out what is included.
 Is high speed internet and laundry available and included?
 Are concierge and trip planning services available?
 The goal of any service should be to make your stay as care free, comfortable, and memorable as possible.

-For business or pleasure, award-winning Pearson's Pond Luxury Inn, Suites and Adventure Spa excels with starlit hot tubs and romantic spa-fireplace rooms in a spectacular garden setting.
-In addition to being Alaska's only AAA four diamond and Select Registry property, Pearson's Pond has been repeatedly recognized for its excellence in numerous publications, including 1,000 Places to See in U.S. & Canada, Foder's and Frommers.
+For business or pleasure, award-winning Pearson's Pond Luxury Suites and Vacation Rentual excels with starlit hot tubs and romantic fireplace rooms in convenient locations with beautifulview.
+In addition to being Alaska's only AAA four diamond, Pearson's Pond has been repeatedly recognized for its excellence in numerous publications, including 1,000 Places to See in U.S. & Canada, Foder's and Frommers.
 It was listed #4 World's Most Romantic Hotel Destinations by MSN and Best in State for Hospitality and Weddings by iLoveInns.com.

 For an extended stay, Alaska Suites Corporate and Vacation Condo Rentals excels with convenient, affordable, all-suite living.
 We can also book you at nearby properties.
 Regardless of where you stay, buy quality.
 The wonderful memories of the experience will last a lifetime.

-Each guest has their own fully equipped kitchenette with fridge, micro, beverage maker, toaster, and portable burners, dishes/pots/utensils.
-Pearson's Pond also has two outdoor barbeques.
-Guest can shop at the nearby grocery store and pick up easy lunch, snack and dinner items, or cook up their newly caught fish.
-We have most of the condiments on hand.
+Each suite has a full kitchen equipped with fridge, microwave, coffee maker, toaster, stove and oven, dishes/pots/utensils.
+Our 2 bedroom suites also have outdoor barbeques.
+Guests can shop at the nearby grocery store and pick up easy lunch, snack and dinner items, or cook up their newly caught fish.
+Salt, pepperand other condiments are usually on hand.